actionboy11/retinal_disease_dasaset/README.md

 # retinal_disease_dasaset
-This warehouse mainly collects datasets of retinal diseases and deep learning models commonly used for retinal disease diagnosis
+This warehouse mainly collects datasets of common eye diseases and deep learning models commonly used for eye disease diagnosis